Cloud Computing Connection Profiles

 Managed Identity

-Determines whether the client ID for the managed identity is specified by the Managed Identity Client ID parameter.
+Determines whether the Managed Identity is specified by the Managed Identity Client ID parameter.

 Managed Identity Client ID